yoshizzle/developers-1/_guides/python-guide.md

 layout: guide
 ---

-With the release of api v2, Linode has also released an official python library.
+With the release of API 2, Linode has also released an official python library.
 This guide will walk you through using the library to make single-user and multi-user applications that take advantage of all of the features of the new Linode API.